10 Essential Winter Golf Items

 A specific glove that is always worth having in your bag is a rain glove.
 These usually provide more grip the wetter they get so, if the heavens open, you should still be able to maintain control of the club while others in your fourball struggle.

-Hats are a bit like marmite when it comes to wearing them on the golf course.
+Hats are a bit like Marmite when it comes to wearing them on the golf course.
 Some enjoy wearing them, some despise wearing them.
 What can't be argued though is that they play an important part in maintaining body heat.

 What's more, the best golf hats feature in a host of different styles.
-These range from beanie hats, bobble hats, caps or even waterproof bucket hats.
+These range from beanie hats, bobble hats, waterproof caps or even insulated bucket hats.
 The material of a golf-specific woolly hat is usually much softer than those you might find on the high street, while bucket hats are useful in the rain if you don’t like to use an umbrella.

 Snood